themue/site.themue.dev/content/post/2021-ardbeg-an-oa.md

 ### Finish

-The finish of the An Oa is nice and long, strong and spicy.
+The finish of the **An Oa** is nice and long, strong and spicy.
 There is also a long-lasting and gentle warmth.

-Compared to the Ardbeg TEN, the An Oa is unexpectedly light and fruity on the nose, almost light.
+Compared to the **Ardbeg TEN**, the An Oa is unexpectedly light and fruity on the nose, almost light.
 Only in the taste does the distillery come back, becoming strong, smoky and salty, which lasts until the end.
 Here the An Oa becomes a nice spicy Ardbeg.
 It receives **78/100** points.